Skip to main content

 $ vedro run --subject 'register new user'

-Selecting Parameterized Scenarios
+Selecting a Parameterized Case

 import vedro